marmelab/react-admin/docs/useUpdate.md

 };
 ```

 It's up to you to pick the syntax that best suits your component.
-If you have the choice, we recommend passing the first syntax.
+If you have the choice, we recommend using the first syntax.

 The `params` argument is an object that lets you specify the `id` of the record to update and the new data for the record.
 It can optionally specify the `previousData` and a `meta` parameter.